35 Best Amazon Deals to Shop Now: Apple, Samsonite, Keurig and More

-The 35 Best Amazon Deals to Shop This Weekend: Save on Apple, Samsonite, iRobot Roomba and More
+The 35 Best Amazon Deals to Shop Now: Save on Apple, Samsonite, iRobot Roomba and More

 There's no denying that the most convenient site to shop deals on everyday essentials is Amazon.
 Today, the online retailer has seriously slashed prices across all categories from fashion and beauty to tech and home.
-Whether you're searching for a new kitchen appliance, furniture, headphones, or need to restock your skincare routine before the first day of spring on Monday, we've found the best Amazon deals on top-rated products.
+Whether you're searching for a new kitchen appliance, furniture, headphones, or need to restock your skincare routine now that spring has arrived, we've found the best Amazon deals on top-rated products.

 Amazon is one of our favorite places to shop for deals on everything we need fast.
 With doorbuster deals across the site, we've sorted through Amazon's marked-down must-haves to find the deals actually worth shopping.
 If you're a Prime member, the savings are even better because Amazon gives members two-day shipping with no minimum purchase required.
 Prime is just $14.99 a month, but you can try it out for 30 days for free and if you are a college student, you can get Prime for half the price at $7.49.